Lemon shark: Habitat selection

 Information about activity patterns and the use of space is important in understanding a species' behavioral ecology.
 Animals often make decisions about habitat use by evaluating their environment's abiotic conditions that serve as valuable indicators of good foraging sites or predator-safe locations.
 Lemon sharks select habitats in warm and shallow water with a rocky or sandy bottom.

 The environmental temperature influences an individual's body temperature, which ultimately affects physiological processes such as growth and metabolism.
 Lemon sharks, therefore, select warm-water habitats to maintain optimal metabolic levels.
 They are believed to avoid areas with thick sea grasses because they make finding prey more difficult.

 Lemon sharks tend to live in or near shallow-water mangroves, which are often the nursery areas of several species of fish.
-The data gathered about the characteristics of shark nursery areas is mostly based on coastal species, this is due to their occurrence in bays, estuaries, river deltas, and shallow coastal waters.
+The data gathered about the characteristics of shark nursery areas are mostly based on coastal species, this is due to their occurrence in bays, estuaries, river deltas, and shallow coastal waters.
 One theory is that lemon sharks select mangrove habitats due to the abundance of prey that resides there, while another theory posits that mangroves provide a safe haven from adult lemon sharks that occasionally feed on juvenile sharks and are unable to enter the shallow waters.

 Ontogenetic niche shifts, or changes in an animal's niche breadth or position, to deeper waters are known to occur in relation to a lemon shark's size.
 These changes occur due to the dramatic decrease in the risk of predation as body size increases.
 Habitat selection clearly depends on a variety of biological and environmental variables.

-The mangrove areas that lemon sharks inhabit are often referred to as their nursery sites.
-A nursery site is best defined as the most common area sharks are encountered, the location sharks tend to remain at after birth or frequently return to, and the habitat used by shark groups repeatedly for several years.
+The mangrove areas that lemon sharks inhabit are often referred to as their nursery sites, which are best defined as the most common area sharks are encountered, the location sharks tend to remain at after birth or frequently return to, and the habitat used by shark groups repeatedly for several years.
 The nursery ground concept has been known and studied for at least a century.
-In addition, fossil evidence from 320 million years ago suggests the use of shallow, coastal areas as pupping grounds is primitive.
+In addition, fossil evidence from 320 million years ago suggests that the use of shallow, coastal areas as pupping grounds is primitive.

-Lemon sharks have proven to be an ideal model species to challenge the belief that all sharks are asynchronous opportunistic predators due to their tendency to use nursery areas for an extended period of time.
+Lemon sharks have proven to be an ideal model species to challenge the belief that all sharks are asynchronous, opportunistic predators due to their tendency to use nursery areas for an extended period of time.
 Lemon shark feeding behaviors are easy to determine because their well-defined home ranges are conducive to accurate calculations of both the amount and types of prey in the environment and diet of a lemon shark.